akchobby/HomeServiceRobot/README.md

 cd scripts
 ./home_service.sh
 ```

-Note that the path to the catkin workspace can be modified in the shell scripts according to your systems path by editing the path_ws variable in the shell scripts.

 * Note the on running the scripts, the load up is slow as there have been sleeps inserted in the shell scripts so that each system can load properly.